srijith-reddy/ufc_app/README.md

 This design mirrors real-world usage: predictions are always made using only information available before the fight, ensuring the app remains realistic, reproducible, and suitable for evaluation against live betting markets.

-This repository documents a full UFC fight prediction pipeline, starting from raw data construction and pre-modeling hygiene, through multiple modeling approaches, and ending with a production-safe Streamlit inference app.
+This repository also documents a full UFC fight prediction pipeline, starting from raw data construction and pre-modeling hygiene, through multiple modeling approaches.

 ---